zueve/django-rest-captcha/README.md

 ## Features
-- speed: use cache insted database
+- Speed: use cache instead of database
-- safety: union methods for generate key and image.
+- Safety: union methods for generate key and image.
 (You can't generate many images for one key)
-- easy: only one rest api (for generate, refresh image).
+- Easy: only one rest api (for generate, refresh image).

 ## Install